Exclusive interview from Frank Warwick – carp angler, which have an exchange of confidence with us.

 Your technique of “side throwing” became almost legendary.
 It allows throwing the rod, practically speaking, “behind the horizon”.
 But that type of throwing is regularly banned on the competitions.
 Tell us about that technique.
 A lot of people think that this type of throwing is dangerous because of numbers of accidents… What should a carp fisher do, to avoid this unpleasant consequences of side throw?

 It’s not a side throw.
 Yes, I throw a rod at a strange angle – not as other carp fishers do.
 I got used to it since I was young when I was fishing in the sea.
 I had a cheap gear, and I watched the adults with their fancy surf rods.
 They thought that they could throw well, but the distances overcame me for not that far.
 I trained a lot, so in one of my fishings, for the bad of all the adults, I threw much further, having a gear, that was worse than their regarding cost.
 I liked it, and soon I began to catch more than them.
 To have an opportunity for throwing further, I developed my technique, which suited me more.
-It included using high weights and creating a big arc, to make loads much faster.
-I had no interest in throwing competitions, and I use my technique to catch carp on long distances, when it is needed.
-If there are no place on the shore to pitch like that , I use regular classic way.
-And even like that I can throw pretty far.
+It included using high weights and creating a big arc to make loads much faster.
+I had no interest in throwing competitions, and I use my technique to catch carp on long distances when it is needed.
+If there is no place on the shore to pitch like that, I use regular classic way.
+And even like that, I can throw pretty far.

 I read that in most ways you use the same useful gear.
 Tell about it to our readers.

 I use the long shank hooks because they turn faster if set correctly with the “blow-back” gear.
 I don’t use a ring on the fore-end, because it gives zero information.
-I use 4mm of the hard shrinkable tube; it can be moved in fore-end only by carp, but not roach or bream.
+I use 4mm of the hard shrinkable tube which moves in fore-end only by carp, but not roach or bream.
 So if I get tired and see that the tube moved from its place, I know, that my bait was in the carps mouth, that got rid of it.
 It tells me about two things: first, I need to shorten the line, and second – the fish has accepted the bait.
 No other gear won’t give you this information.
 Because it just moves in its original state, or the strong fish, moves the tube down the fore-end, easily distracting you.
 Also, I use “line liner” to increase the turn of the gear.